Evolution of networks with multiple junctions: Notation, definitions and basic computations

-Our goal will be to analyze the curvature flow of a network assuming either it is open or that all its end--points (if present) have to coincide with some points $P^1, P^2,\dots, P^{l}$ on the boundary of $\Omega$ (as we said, by Condition~3 in Definition~\ref{Cinfty}, at most one curve of the network can arrive at any point $P^r$).
-We will discuss existence, uniqueness, regularity and asymptotic behavior of the evolution by curvature of such a network.\\ In the ``closed'' case we will ask that the end--points $P^{r}\in\partial\Omega$ stay ``fixed'' (\emph{Dirichlet boundary conditions}) during the evolution.
-An analogous problem is to let such end--points ``free'' to move on the boundary of $\Omega$ but asking that the curves intersect orthogonally $\partial\Omega$ (\emph{Neumann boundary conditions}).

-We will define now a special class of networks that will play a key role in the analysis.
+We now define a special class of networks that will play a key role in the analysis.

-\begin{defn} We call a network (open or not) \emph{regular} if all its multi--points $O^1, O^2,\dots O^m\in\Omega$ have order three and at each of them the three concurring curves $\{\sigma^{pi}\}_{i=1,2,3}$ meet in such a way that the external unit tangents $\tau^{pi}$ satisfy $\tau^{p1}+\tau^{p2}+\tau^{p3}=0$, which means that the three curves form three angles of 120 degrees at $O^p$ ({\em Herring condition}).
+\begin{defn} We call a network (open or not) {\em regular} if all its multi--points $O^1, O^2,\dots O^m\in\Omega$ have order three and at each of them the three concurring curves $\{\sigma^{pi}\}_{i=1,2,3}$ meet in such a way that the external unit tangents $\tau^{pi}$ satisfy $\tau^{p1}+\tau^{p2}+\tau^{p3}=0$, which means that the three curves form three angles of 120 degrees at $O^p$ ({\em Herring condition}).

-We call a network {\em non--regular} if some multi--point has order different from three or if it has order three but the external unit tangents of the three concurring curves $\{\sigma^{pi}\}_{i=1,2,3}$ do not satisfy $\tau^{p1}+\tau^{p2}+\tau^{p3}=0$.
+We call a network {\em non--regular} if at least a multi--point has order different from three or if it has order three but the external unit tangents of the three concurring curves $\{\sigma^{pi}\}_{i=1,2,3}$ do not satisfy $\tau^{p1}+\tau^{p2}+\tau^{p3}=0$.
 We will call such a point a {\em non--regular} multi--point. \end{defn}